-Masonic Words in many of Freemasonry's old ritual books have become somewhat archaic (seldom used in our modern language).
+Masonic words in many of Freemasonry's old ritual books, have become somewhat archaic (seldom used in our modern language).

-Since we do not use many of them in our everyday speech; we may be a bit unsure of their exact meaning. ..even if we dislike to admit it.
+Since we do not use many of them in our everyday speech, we may be a bit unsure of their exact meaning. ..even if we dislike to admit it.

-important for us to truly "feel" Freemasonry's power, its beauty and its truths.
+However, their meanings are very important for us to truly "feel" Freemasonry's power, its beauty and its truths.

 Below are many of the archaic Masonic words used in Masonic ritual in the United States.